SHA-256 Hash Generator & Verifier Tool

 Why is SHA-256 used in Bitcoin?

-Bitcoin uses SHA-256 for its proof-of-work algorithm because it's secure, fast to verify, and produces uniform distribution needed for mining difficulty adjustments.
+Bitcoin relies on SHA-256 for its proof-of-work system because it's secure, quick to verify, and produces the consistent distribution needed to adjust mining difficulty properly.

 Should I use SHA-256 or SHA-512?

-SHA-256 is sufficient for most applications and is faster.
-Use SHA-512 if you need maximum security, are working with 64-bit systems, or have specific compliance requirements.
+SHA-256 handles most applications well and runs faster.
+Go with SHA-512 when you need maximum security, work on 64-bit systems where it performs better, or face specific compliance requirements.

 How long will SHA-256 remain secure?

-SHA-256 is expected to remain cryptographically secure for decades.
-NIST and security experts consider it future-proof against classical computing attacks, though quantum computing may eventually pose challenges.
+SHA-256 should stay cryptographically sound for decades to come.
+NIST and security experts view it as protected against classical computing attacks, though quantum computing might present future challenges.

 Technical Implementation

-Our SHA-256 tool uses the Web Crypto API for optimal security and performance:
+Our SHA-256 tool leverages the Web Crypto API to deliver optimal security and performance:

 // SHA-256 Implementation Details